 Adapting Pancake To Modern Screens

 In order to work with the newest filming technology for colored films, Max Factor had to make certain adaptations.
-He did this by altering theatrical Pancake makeup into a water-activated powder which could easily be applied with a sponge.
+He did this by altering theatrical Pancake makeup into a water-activated powder that could easily be applied with a sponge.
 This helped in sidestepping the shortcomings of Technicolor films.

-Since the thick greasepaints were inappropriate for screens, these water-soluble powders perfectly fit the film’s needs.
-It reflected well in photography, allowed a delicate, translucent look and eradicated the unappealing sheen brought by Technicolor.
+Since the thick grease paints were inappropriate for screens, these water-soluble powders perfectly fit the film’s needs.
+It reflected well in photography, allowed a delicate, translucent look, and eradicated the unappealing sheen brought by Technicolor.